-- 1. Make arrangements with another parent, caregiver or a relative to pick up your child/children. - 2.
+- 1. Make arrangements with another parent, caregiver or a relative to pick up your child/children.
+Please notify your child's teacher or the front office with updates or changes. - 2.
 Enroll your child/children in the afterschool latchkey program, Kidz Klub.
 (For more information regarding the Kidz Klub After-School Program, parents need to directly contact the Portland Parks and Recreation Department at 361-777-3301.)